Learning Objectives Self-Check

 - If you are seeking selfish (subjective) motives, you may be able to think critically, but the results will usually be flawed.
 You must approach the issue with "intellectual integrity," which really refers to the above three points (thorough analysis and acceptance of the results).

-- No one knows everything, and everyone is subject to bias by virtue of being limited in knowledge in experience.
+- No one knows everything, and everyone is subject to bias by virtue of being limited in knowledge and experience.
 You can be an extremely skilled critical thinker but are limited by your knowledge and experience in the topic at hand.
 The best critical analysis may arrive at an incorrect conclusion due to this.
 The flip side of this is that the more you know about, experience, and objectively analyze a piece or type of information, the more likely you are to arrive at a sound conclusion.
 As stated in the article: "The development of critical thinking skills and dispositions is a life-long endeavor."

 They also provide a good approach to critical thinking: